Robert-van-Engelen/ForthMSX/doc/words.md

 stack in a rotated order with _x1_ the new TOS, _x3_ the second-on-stack (2OS) and _x2_ the third-on-stack (3OS).

-Return stack changes are indicated by an _R_, for example _x -- ; R: -- x_
+Return stack changes are indicated by an _R_.
+For example _x -- ; R: -- x_
 moves _x_ from the parameter stack to the return stack.
+Beware that moving values from and to the return stack requires care, since the return stack is primarily used to return control from word definitions.
+When manipulating the return stack in the body of your word definition, you can add values to the return stack as long as you remove them before the word returns.
+Also DO-LOOP uses the return stack for loop parameters, which means that moving values from/to the return stack is possible exclusively outside or inside a DO-LOOP, not across DO and LOOP control structure.

 Different types of values are abbreviated as followes: